What is DPI?

 - Protocol anomaly has a “default deny” approach, meaning that it denies all traffic unless it matches its protocol rules.
 This approach protects you from unknown attacks but can be very restrictive.

-- Network security.
+1. Network security.
 DPI can be used as an intrusion detection system (IDS) or a combination of intrusion prevention (IPS) and intrusion detection.
-It can identify specific attacks such as denial of service and buffer overflow attacks, and other malicious traffic caused by viruses, worms, or ransomware, which other security tools might not be able to pick up on.
+It can identify specific attacks such as denial of service and and other malicious traffic caused by viruses, worms, or ransomware, which other security tools might not be able to pick up on.

 DPI works much like an antivirus, but it detects threats at the network layer before they even get to the end-user.
 For example, in large companies, DPI can help prevent viruses and worms from spreading throughout the corporate network.
 It can also help detect prohibited uses of your company’s applications.

-- Data Loss Prevention.
+2. Data loss prevention.
 DPI can prevent data egress at companies.
 For example, when emailing confidential information, DPI would prompt an employee to get the necessary permission and clearance to send it.

-Unfortunately, ISP do this often as well to throttle user traffic.
+Unfortunately, ISPs do this often as well to throttle user traffic.
 Copyright holders can also ask ISPs, with the help of DPI, to block their content from being downloaded illegally.

-DPI isn’t a flawless security tool.
-It presents many challenges, and you may think twice before trusting it.
+DPI isn’t a flawless network management tool.
+It presents many challenges, and you may need to think twice before trusting it.